-Medicare: a national, government-funded scheme that subsidises the cost of personal medical services for all Australians and aims to help them afford medical care.
+Medicare: A national, government-funded scheme that subsidises the cost of personal medical services for all Australians and aims to help them afford medical care.
 The Medicare Benefits Schedule (MBS) is the listing of the Medicare services subsidised by the Australian Government.
 The schedule is part of the wider Medicare Benefits Scheme (Medicare).

-Primary health care: These are services delivered in many community settings, such as general practices, community health centres, Aboriginal health services and allied health practices (for example, physiotherapy, dietetic and chiropractic practices) and come under numerous funding arrangements.
+primary health care: These are services delivered in many community settings, such as general practices, community health centres, Aboriginal health services and allied health practices (for example, physiotherapy, dietetic and chiropractic practices) and come under numerous funding arrangements.